mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 Percy installation instructions correctly, Percy will start to build your visual diff.

-The examples that I have been showing in this post have been leading up to [an actual PR on the ember-website project](https://github.com/ember-learn/ember-website/pull/185) and you will see in the CI checks for that PR that the initial Percy build is failing.
+The examples shown in this post have been leading up to [an actual PR on the ember-website project](https://github.com/ember-learn/ember-website/pull/185) and you will see in the CI checks for that PR that the initial Percy build is failing.
 If you saw